HERNAN MIRANDA By Hernan Miranda

 Nació en Concepción, Paraguay en 1960.

 En 1967, toda su familia se mudó a Asunción, luego en 1970 a San Lorenzo (Paraguay).

-Aunque nunca estudió arte en ninguna academia de bellas artes, de adolescente asistió a varias tiendas de dibujo.
+Aunque nunca estudié arte en ninguna academia de bellas artes, de adolescente asistió a varias tiendas de dibujo.
 Ha desarrollado esta técnica durante sus primeras experiencias artísticas y esto ha influido profundamente en su gestión del 'Clarooscuro' y en la escala de valores tonales de estas pinturas.
-En el año 1987 ingresó en el mundo de la pintura como artista, organizando su primer espectáculo de arte ganando un premio en dibujo en un concurso organizado por The 'Magister Gallery' en Asunción.
+En el año 1987 ingresó en el mundo de la pintura como artista, organizando su primer espectáculo de arte ganando un premio en un concurso organizado por La 'Galería Magister' en Asunción.
 Desde entonces, ha desarrollado sus pinturas de forma muy prolífica, participando en numerosos espectáculos artísticos en Asunción y en el extranjero.

 Obsesionado por la luz de los pintores 'tenebristas', Miranda ha estudiado las obras de Rembrant, Caravaggio, Vermeer y las Composiciones de Sánchez Cotan, Giorgio Morandi, estos dos últimos artistas han influido mucho en la descripción de las obras de Miranda.

-En el año 2009, estudiando pinturas religiosas en Roma, Miranda está interesada en las esculturas de Bernini, desde entonces estudia escultura y al mismo tiempo desarrolla el dibujo con más fuerza.
+En el año 2009, estudiando pinturas religiosas en Roma, Miranda está interesada en las esculturas de Bernini, desde entonces estudió escultura y al mismo tiempo el dibujo con más fuerza.

 De 1993 a 1997 enseñó pintura en la 'Escuela Nacional de Bellas Artes' de Paraguay.